Sreevarshan-fin/ML-Healthcare-Premium-Prediction/README.md

 * Robust to skewed distributions
 * Excellent generalization (train ≈ test performance)

 ---

-Here is the **human-friendly, simple, clean version** of your 8 bullet points — still professional, but easier to read and more natural:

----

 # 📄 **Model Error Analysis**

 * Most predictions are very close to the real premium values, with errors centered around 0%.